 He attended Belmont University in Nashville for modern recording and pro song writing.
 All the while, he was opening shows on the road with Hank Williams Jr., David Allen Coe, Amy Grant, Vince Gill, and Lee Ann Rimes.
 His song writing career teamed him up with Nashville greats, Restless Heart, Pat Bunch, David Lee, and rockabilly legend, Carl Perkins.

-“ …becoming friends with Carl Perkins was about the easiest thing I’d ever done.
-I’m pretty sure he knew I was nervous, but it all went away with a little ‘well, how ya doin’ son?’…I really miss Carl”
+“ …becoming friends with Carl was about the easiest thing I’d ever done.
+I’m pretty sure he knew I was nervous, but it all went away with a little, ‘well, how ya’ doin’ son?’…I really miss Carl.”

 In October 2001, Randy was a feature artist on The Alliance of Neighbors (Red Bank, NJ) 9/11 Benefit Concert with Bruce Springsteen, Bon Jovi, Phoebe Snow, Joe Ely, and Smithereens.
 Randy performed with a backing band composed of Elvis Presley’s rhythm section.